- Get Involved

 SEDALIA, TEXAS.
 Sedalia, originally called Yakima, is near the Grayson county line two miles northwest of Westminster in far northeast Collin County.
 Sedalia has served as a trade center for area farmers.
 A post office was established on January 15, 1889.
 In 1896 the population was estimated at 100.
 The town then had two churches, two general stores, a gristmill, and a cotton gin.
 In 1903 mail service was discontinued and routed through nearby Van Alstyne in Grayson County.
 Since 1940 the population of Sedalia has been estimated at twenty to twenty-five.
 In 1990 it was twenty-five.
 The population remained unchanged in 2000.

 BIBLIOGRAPHY:Roy Franklin Hall and Helen Gibbard Hall, Collin County: Pioneering in North Texas (Quanah, Texas: Nortex, 1975).
 J. Lee and Lillian J. Stambaugh, A History of Collin County (Austin: Texas State Historical Association, 1958).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "SEDALIA, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hns29.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "SEDALIA, TX," accessed May 22, 2019, http://www.tshaonline.org/handbook/online/articles/hns29.